 It really does amaze me that more people don’t use this program.

 Amex Travel vs FHR

-But a drawback of booking through Amex travel is that you typically will not be able to earn elite points or elite credits when staying at a hotel.
-In fact you might also you can be denied your elite status benefits.
+A drawback of booking through Amex Travel is that you typically will not be able to earn elite points or elite credits when staying at a hotel.
+In fact you might also be denied your elite status benefits!

 That’s a major difference between the two programs and it’s one reason why people with hotel status actually don’t mind booking through Amex FHR.

 Because you’re given some perks per visit, many people think about booking individual nights back to back with the hopes of getting extra benefits.

 The terms and conditions state that “back-to-back stays within a 24-hour period at the same property considered one stay.”

 So if you make two separate bookings for back to back nights under the same name at the same property, those bookings will be counted as a single stay.

 Some people get creative and alternate nights by using a spouse or partner with a Platinum Card so that their bookings are not back to back.
 I don’t think this is majorly frowned upon but I wouldn’t take it too far.

 If you book five nights and you and your spouse are checking in and out of the same hotel each morning, it’s going to start looking very odd and could lead to an awkward confrontation.